-The above policies shall not apply in the event that law enforcement authorities are involved in a search.
+The above policies shall not apply if law enforcement authorities are involved in a search.
 College searches conducted with assistance from law enforcement authorities are governed by the Fourth Amendment standards that are applicable in the criminal law context.

-Student's Right To Know
+Student's Right to Know

-CBC reports statistics for the three most recent calendar years concerning the occurrence on campus/sites, in or on non-campus/non-site buildings or property, and on public property of the following that are reported to local police agencies or to a campus /site security authority:
+CBC reports statistics for the three most recent calendar years concerning the occurrence on campus/sites, in or on non-campus/non-site buildings or property, and on public property of the following that are reported to local police agencies or to a campus/site security authority:

-- 1. Criminal homicide
+- Criminal homicide

 - a.
 Murder and non-negligent manslaughter

 - b.
 Negligent manslaughter

 - 2. Sex offenses

 - a.
 Forcible sex offenses

 - b.
-Non-forcible sex offenses.
+Non-forcible sex offenses

-- 3. Robbery
+- Robbery

-- 4. Aggravated assault or Burglary
+- 4. Aggravated assault or burglary

-- 6. Motor vehicle theft
+- Motor vehicle theft

 - 7. Arson and

-- 8. Other crimes
+Other crimes

 - a.
-Arrests for liquor law violations, drug law violations, and illegal weapons possession

-- Persons not included in item 8a who were referred for campus/site disciplinary action for liquor law violations, drug law violations, and illegal weapons possession.
+Arrests for liquor law violations, drug law violations, and illegal weapons possession - Persons not included in item 8a who were referred for campus/site disciplinary action for liquor law violations, drug law violations, and illegal weapons possession.

 CBC must report, by category of prejudice, any crime it reports pursuant to items 1-7 above and any other crime involving bodily injury reported to local police agencies or to a campus/site security authority that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
 Information is provided annually to students.
-The student may request a current report from the Human Resources office at (361) 354-2211.
-The report may also be viewed online.
+The student may request a current report from the CBC Chief of Police office at (361) 354-2338.
+The Annual Security and Safety Report may also be viewed online.